AntoineBRTL/Hades/README.md

 exit
 ```

 Change `localhost` with the ip of the main machine.
+The URL of the `wget` can also be change with the lastest release download link.

 ### Linux
 Not done yet